August, 1944, Prague is where the story begins with a seemingly casual exchange. But in wartime, is any act, any one thing, trivial?

 “Complicated… fascinating… Hellmann has a beautifully tuned ear… which makes many of her scenes seriously funny.”
 Chicago Tribune

-Libby Fischer Hellmann left a career in broadcast news in Washington, DC and moved to Chicago 35 years ago, where she, naturally, began to write gritty crime fiction.
+Libby Fischer Hellmann left a career in broadcast news in Washington, DC and moved to Chicago over 35 years ago, where she, naturally, began to write gritty crime fiction.
 Eleven published novels and twenty short stories later, she claims they’ll take her out of the Windy City feet first.
 She has been nominated for many awards in the mystery writing community and has even won a few.
 More at https://libbyhellmann.com